 The Insider Threat: A New Approach

-Just ahead of Cybersecurity Awareness Month, during the Forrester Security & Privacy Forum in Washington DC, Dtex CEO Christy Wyatt unveiled the "Trusted Insider" strategy.
+Just ahead of Cybersecurity Awareness Month, during the Forrester Security & Privacy Forum in Washington DC, Dtex CEO Christy Wyatt unveiled the “Trusted Insider” strategy.
 This new approach to dealing with insider threat risk contrasts with traditional security methods.
 Rather than treat employees and other trusted insiders as suspects to be feared, it views them as trusted members of their organizations who should be empowered to perform their jobs.
 During her presentation, Wyatt demonstrated how a new class of technology innovations and policies is being used to apply organization-wide trust and detect insider threats created by negligent and malicious users.
-The keys to the new strategy were summed up in one of Wyatt's slides:

 You can read more about the new approach in our whitepaper: EVERYONE AS A TRUSTED INSIDER: AN INTELLIGENT REPLACEMENT FOR EMPLOYEE MONITORING